hapax/hapax.github.io/assets/alien-maths.md

 The claim that language affects our perception of reality is called *linguistic relativism*.
 "Strong" linguistic relativism states that your languages *determines* your reality.
-"Weak" relativism makes the weaker claim that language merely influences your reality; perception is somehow downstream from language.
+"Weak" relativism claims that language merely influences your reality.
+Perception is downstream either way.

 Perhaps the sharpest version of the hypothesis is that [colour words](https://en.wikipedia.org/wiki/Linguistic_relativity_and_the_color_naming_debate)